 A TRO allows all or some types of traffic, including 4x4s and motorbikes, but also pedestrians, cyclists and horse riders, to be legally prevented from using a public route permanently, partly or occasionally.
 However there has to be grounds for doing so, based on facts and evidence, not just opinions or perceptions.

-We envisage the robust and structured approach to the future management of the Tilberthwaite and High Oxen Fells roads as helping advise the Authority when considering future issues arising on other unsealed roads in the National Park.
+We envisage the robust and structured approach to the future management of the Tilberthwaite and High Oxen Fells roads as helping inform the Authority when considering future issues arising on other unsealed roads in the National Park.